datastax/csharp-driver/README.md

 ### Prepared statements

-Prepare your query **once** and bind different parameters to obtain the better performance.
+Prepare your query **once** and bind different parameters to obtain best performance.

 ```csharp
 //Prepare a statement once